Benin Wedding Traditions Cultural Wedding Guide 2025

 Ever wondered how long it takes to plan a traditional Benin wedding?
 The journey begins long before anyone says “I do”:

-The Year-Long Dance of Courtship:
+The Extended Dance of Courtship:

 - 12-18 months out: Those first nervous family meetings begin, with elders sizing up potential matches

-- 6-12 months out: Time for “Mo mi i mo emoh mee ee moh eh”-literally “know me and let me know you”
+- 6-12 months out: Time for “Mo mi i mo emoh mee ee moh eh,” literally “know me and let me know you”

 - 3-6 months out: Serious negotiations start, lists get longer, excitement builds